veetil/llama-models/README.md

 **Note:**
 This prototype has only been tested on a single A100 GPU and has not been optimized for runtime or memory usage.
 Multi-GPU parallelism and tensor parallelism have not been validated.
 Users should exercise caution and understand that the current parallelism support is experimental and may contain bugs.
-The provided run script runs on a single A100 and demonstrates how to use the model for GSM8K evaluation.
+The provided run scriptdemonstrates how to use the model for GSM8K evaluation.
 This prototype is intended solely for research purposes and benchmarking.